Rodney Eade: Western Bulldogs

-Eade was appointed senior coach of the Western Bulldogs for the 2005 season, when he replaced Peter Rohde who was sacked at the end of the 2004 season.
-In his first season as Bulldogs senior coach, he took an under-achieving Bulldogs side within a goal of a finals series berth, after they had finished with less than five wins in the previous two years, but just missed out on the finals, finishing in ninth spot on the ladder.
-In the 2006 season, he took the Bulldogs to a finals series for the first time since Terry Wallace in 2000, where they defeated Collingwood in the elimination finals but lost to eventual premiers West Coast in the semi finals.
-In the 2007 season, Eade took the Bulldogs to thirteenth on the ladder and, consequently, his job was in jeopardy due to the sudden downturn in the team's performance.
-But rather than firing him, the club limited his expansive duties.
+Eade was appointed senior coach of the Western Bulldogs for the 2005 season, replacing Peter Rohde who was sacked at the end of the 2004 season.
+In his first season as Bulldogs senior coach, he took an under-achieving Bulldogs side to ninth spot on the ladder, barely missing out on finals after they had finished with less than five wins in the previous two years.
+In the 2006 season, he took the Bulldogs to the finals for the first time since 2000, when they were coached by Terry Wallace.
+In the finals, the Bulldogs defeated Collingwood in the elimination finals but lost to eventual premiers West Coast in the semi-finals.
+Following a sudden downturn during the 2007 season in which the team finished thirteenth, Eade's job was in jeopardy; the club ultimately chose not to fire him, but limited his expansive duties.

-In the 2008 season, Eade coached the Bulldogs to third on the ladder and then to the club's first preliminary final since 1998, but they were eliminated by Geelong who were the eventual runners-up.
-In the 2009 season and the 2010 season, Eade took the Bulldogs two more consecutive preliminary finals, falling to St Kilda on both occasions.
+In the 2008 season, the Bulldogs finished third on the ladder and made their first preliminary final since 1998, but they were eliminated by eventual runners-up Geelong.
+In the 2009 season and the 2010 season, Eade took the Bulldogs to two more consecutive preliminary finals, falling to St Kilda on both occasions.

-The Western Bulldogs under Eade did not progress well in the 2011 season, being placed twelfth on the ladder.
+The Western Bulldogs under Eade did not perform well in the 2011 season, being placed twelfth on the ladder.
 Following a big loss to Essendon by 49 points in Round 21, 2011, it was announced on 17 August 2011 that Eade's contract would not be renewed at the conclusion of the 2011 season.
 The following day, Eade stepped down as senior coach of the Bulldogs.
 He was replaced by assistant coach Paul Williams as caretaker senior coach for the remainder of the 2011 season.